iyear/tdl/docs/content/en/_index.md

 - Take up all your bandwidth
 - Faster than official clients
 - Download files from (protected) chats
+- Forward messages with automatic fallback and message routing
 - Upload files to Telegram
 - Export messages/members/subscribers to JSON